Kjack1983/New-App/README.md

 For the purpose of this project I used Nginx and CakePHP 3.8 red velvet with the migration plugin and bootstrap framework on the front end part.
-Dispite the fact the assessment says clearly that it should be made with apache web server I used nginx because I find more advanced and appropriate.
-The Nginx file is on config-database folder.
+Dispite the fact the assessment says clearly that it should be made with apache web server I used nginx because I find more attractive to my needs and challenging. however if you

+The Nginx server block file is on config-database folder.

 This is the table that was created through migration Plugin and the extra fields after the creation of the table. in order to view the table and field files please go to config/Migrations